pauldubois98/AI-MythsReality/notes.md

 this is how you teach a computer to recognize digits, and by extension writting

 if you want to generate an image from a label, you can reverse your architecture & train again (NB: this is *very* simplified)

+now, how do we get AI to deal with text? input text architecture (word to token) predict next word/token => self supervised (no labelled data needed!) frame it to obtain chatGPT